Monday, December 23, 2024

 Samh 9.11.1342 07:00

-With a smile of triumph, she quickly turned on her com-tab and began patiently to peruse its message.
-She often wondered how it was the girls did not realize the filtering system installed by the Gillfillians was not one run by AI but one that sent all their emails to her instead of the intended recipient.
-However, after six years, deleting messages and sending different ones to keep Miss Abaledina and Master Eriath together was beginning to wear even on her.
-She noted that the rewards for her interventions were becoming less and less.
-They were also being pushed forward to the day of their marriage when she was to receive a hundred-thousand-note of the heiress’ money for herself.
+However, after six years of deleting messages and sending different ones to keep Miss Abaledina and Master Eriath together was wearing on her.
+She noted the rewards for her interventions were becoming fewer and fewer.
+The rewards were also pushed forward to the marriage day when she was to receive a hundred-thousand-note of the heiress’ money for herself.

-This message was similar to almost all of them between Abaledina and Eraith—professing the deepest of brotherly or sisterly affection while stating no feeling of true love existed and requesting to be released from the obligation of marrying.
+Initially, she joined this plot not only for the money but also because she judged it was right.
 She could not believe children these days thought they knew what marriage and love were about—so much so that they would spurn their parents’ choices.
-When she first heard of the match, she promptly recognized how well it would improve both of the children’s positions.
+When she first heard of this match, she recognized how well it would improve the children’s positions.
 Adding Abaledina’s wealth to the business acumen of Eriath’s father would have created an empire.

 In Beritha’s opinion, Mrs. Gillfillian was lazy, extravagant, and ambitious.
 The first and the last of these were in a constant state of battle.
-To gratify the middle one she was constantly in search of money, and to get it she descended to every malicious trickery.
-Her niece’s immense inheritance came to her upon her mother’s death, as she was a noble Swienzean lady.
-While her father improved the inheritance by doing mercantile speculations with his brother, she burned through Lieutenant Gillfillian’s share—which she saw as her rightful money.
-Accomplishing the union between her son and her niece was her precious scheme.
-Beritha had been with her long enough to know well the inner workings of her employer’s mind.
+To gratify the middle one, she descended to every malicious trickery that she thought she could perform without being caught.
+Her niece’s immense inheritance came from her mother, who had been Swienzean nobility.
+While Abledina’s father improved the inheritance by doing mercantile speculations with his brother, Mrs. Gillfillian burned through the Lieutenant’s share of the business—which she saw as her rightful money.
+Beritha had been with her long enough to know the inner workings of her employer’s mind.
+The lack of capital pushed her husband to pursue risky investments.

 The full ebook is available HERE or check back tomorrow for the next chapter.